-‘Love & Hip Hop’ Star Erica Mena Shares Message After Ex-BF Shot and Killed
+‘Love & Hip Hop’ Star Erica Mena Shares Message After Ex-BF Shot And Killed

-Erica Mena, star of Love & Hip Hop, recently issued a public statement about the unexpected and traumatizing death of her ex-boyfriend, Cliff Dixon, a rapper who called himself Lavish.
+Erica Mena, a star of Love & Hip Hop, recently issued a public statement about the unexpected and traumatizing death of her ex-boyfriend, Cliff Dixon, a rapper who called himself Lavish.
 Dixon not only dated the reality star, but he is close with several NBA stars, and Kevin Durant called Dixon his “adopted brother.”
-Dixon was shot several times at 1 a.m. on March 21 in Atlanta, Georgia while he was in the SL Lounge’s parking lot.
+Dixon was shot several times at 1 a.m. on March 21 in Atlanta, Georgia, while he was in the SL Lounge’s parking lot.
 The shooting incident has been confirmed by the Chamblee Police Department via a press release, according to TMZ.

 Dixon’s death has hit his 31-year-old ex-girlfriend Mena hard.
 On the same day that Dixon passed away, Mena posted some words of heartbreak on her social media.
 Dixon was out with friends partying on the day of the shooting because it was his birthday.
 Dixon had turned 32-years-old the day he died.
 In her post, Mena posted a childhood picture of Dixon and then added her feelings on her Instagram Story.